 72. Men’s clothing in photographs is harder to date than women’s, because men’s styles varied little during the 19th century.
 The best clues are in hats, vests and shirts, which changed the most over time.

 73. In the 19th and early 20th centuries, photographers could order cards preprinted with their name and address.
 They would then mount their customers’ photographs on these cards.
 A photographer’s imprint accompanying a photo can give you a shortcut to determining a time frame the image was taken: Search consecutive years’ city directories for the area where the photographer lived to learn the studio’s dates of operation.

 74. Bring old photographs with you when you visit relatives to conduct oral history interviews, and ask your interview subject to show you his or her photo collection.
 Not only will the pictures generate conversation, but you also may get help identifying mystery people.
-Use your Flip-Pal mobile scanner or a digital camera and a tripod to digitize your relative’s photos on the spot.
+Use a mobile scanner and your smartphone or digital camera with a tripod to digitize your relative’s photos on the spot.

 Preserving Family Memories